-As of December 31, 2021, we were in compliance with all covenants under the Senior Facilities.
+As of December 31, 2022, we were in compliance with all covenants under the Senior Facilities.

-The Revolving Credit Facility matures of August 7, 2025.
-As of December 31, 2021, we had total commitments of \$375.0 million and no outstanding borrowings under the Revolving Credit Facility or letters of credit issued thereunder.
+The Revolving Credit Facility matures on August 7, 2025.
+As of December 31, 2022, we had total commitments of \$375.0 million and no outstanding borrowings under the Revolving Credit Facility or letters of credit issued thereunder.